Large-Momentum Effective Theory: Introduction

 The first application of LaMET was to the total gluon helicity $\Delta G$ in the polarized proton, a quantity of significant experimental interest at the polarized RHIC~\cite{Bunce:2000uv}, but not within theoretical reach for many years.
-In Ref.~\cite{Ji:2013fga}, we have shown that from a large-momentum matrix element of the gluon spin operator in a physical gauge, $\Delta G$ can be obtained through an EFT matching.
+In~\cite{Ji:2013fga}, we have shown that from a large-momentum matrix element of the gluon spin operator in a physical gauge, $\Delta G$ can be obtained through an EFT matching.
 Following this success, LaMET was applied to the collinear quark PDFs~\cite{Ji:2013dva}.
-This latter application has generated considerable theoretical as well as numerical activities, particularly for the flavor non-singlet twist-two distributions in the proton and other hadrons.
+This latter application has generated considerable theoretical as well as numerical activities, particularly for the flavor non-singlet $u-d$ distributions in the proton and other hadrons.
 A general LaMET framework was subsequently introduced in~\cite{Ji:2014gla}.
 More recently, the approach has been extended to the gluons as well~\cite{Zhang:2018diq,Li:2018tpe}.
-Therefore, the PDFs can now be computed directly in lattice QCD without using LFQ.
-On the other hand, the partonic landscape of the proton is extremely rich, and LaMET holds the promise in computing essentially all parton physics beyond the collinear PDFs.
+Therefore, the PDFs can now be computed directly in lattice QCD at specific Feynman variable $x$, without using LFQ.
+Besides, the partonic landscape of the proton is extremely rich, and LaMET holds the promise of computing parton physics beyond the collinear PDFs.